Keyes hangar battle

 Box diversion

 However, one thing I notice is that as soon as you enter the hangar, there's a line of purple boxes blocking most of the catwalk.
 It's easy to jump over, but many players are likely to go around.
-In doing so, you'll be forced close to the catwalk's edge and you may well enter the trigger area briefly.
+In doing so, you'll be forced close to the catwalk's edge and you may well enter the trigger zone briefly.
 That triggers some covies and Flood, and you've now got more of a fight ahead of you if you keep advancing.
 So maybe the boxes were put there deliberately, to encourage such early spawning.

 Missing Marines?